How to Use Music or Frequencies to Create a DIY Sound Bath Experience

 Step 4: Deepen the Experience (Optional)

-Enhance receptivity with these gentle additions:
+Enhance your receptivity and the energetic quality of your space with these gentle additions:

 Why This Works